-The Corporation for National and Community Service (CNCS) will partner with community organizations and the national service network to mobilize citizens and volunteers to promote environmental stewardship.
-Through national service, we can train our youth and unemployed and underemployed citizens for conservation and “green” jobs, reconnect Americans to the outdoors, build an ethic of environmental stewardship, and support successful science-based conservation strategies.
+The Corporation for National and Community Service (CNCS) partners with community organizations and the national service network to mobilize citizens and volunteers to promote environmental stewardship.
+Through national service, we can train our youth, unemployed and underemployed citizens to conservation and “green” jobs, reconnect Americans to the outdoors, build an ethics of environmental stewardship, and support successful science-based conservation strategies.

-We will prioritize funding and support projects engaged in:
+We prioritize funding and support projects engaged in: